Astrie-num/cao-takehomechallenge/README.md

 ## Implementation of String Transform

 The textual modification functionality was actualized employing JavaScript.
-The `transformString` function  within the JavaScript document executes the transformation in accordance with the stipulated guidelines.
+The `stringTransform` function  within the JavaScript document executes the transformation in accordance with the stipulated guidelines.

 ## Credits